 One of the most expensive features of a wine cellar is the wine itself.
 Once you've got a custom wine rack in your home, complete with a tasting room or a booth for drinking, you'll want to buy every bottle of wine you see.
 Though you'll have years to build up your collection, you'll naturally be excited to fill your rack.
 Budget some money for the purchase of several bottles just to get your collection started.

-Budgeting for Your Wine Cellar Remodel
+Budgeting for Your Wine Cellar NJ

 - You'll get a sense of what's a fair price.